legacysurvey/legacysurvey/pages/dr2/description.rst

 Only the source properties were allowed to float in this run.
 These are continuous properties for the object centers, fluxes, and the shape parameters.
-The discontinous properties are the choice for each source model: point source, exponential, deVaucouleurs, or a composite exponential+deVauc.
-In this run, the initialization of sources uses SDSS models where available or otherwise a point source.
+The discontinous properties are the choice for each source model: point source, "simple" galaxy, exponential, deVaucouleurs, or a composite exponential+deVauc.

+Five morphological types are used: point sources, "simple" galaxies (an exponential profile with a fixed 0.45\ |Prime| effective radius and round profile), deVaucouleurs profiles
-Four morphological types are used: point sources, deVauc profiles (elliptical galaxies), exponential profiles (spiral galaxies), and composite profiles that are deVauc + exponential (with the same source center).
+(elliptical galaxies), exponential profiles (spiral galaxies), and composite profiles that are deVaucouleurs + exponential (with the same source center).
 The decision to retain an object in the catalog and to re-classify as models more complicated than a point source are made using the penalized changes to |chi|\ |sup2| in the image after subtracting the models for